What majors did you pursue and why?

 Where is your favorite place on campus?

 For my first two semesters you could find me at the University Center for Academic Excellence.
-Now you can find me in different professor’s offices learning about their research and hearing their story or in the Popp Martin student union in the CAB office layed out on a bean bag chair.
+Now you can find me in different professor’s offices learning about their research and hearing their story or in the Popp Martin student union in the CAB office laid out on a bean bag chair.

 What is your favorite class that you have taken and why?